joshuaManlunas/the-test-auto/README.md

-# The ultimate test framework template
+# The ultimate testBootstrap framework template

-This template is a general purpose template I have created based on years of experience creating and developing test automation frameworks for different organisations.
+This template is a general purpose template I have created based on years of experience creating and developing testBootstrap automation frameworks for different organisations.

 ## Description

 This framework deals with typical legacy corporate applications where logging-in is the costliest process because nobody thought of testability when tha application was built.
-As test automation engineers, we tend to build test automation where we log-in once and then do all necessary testing in that single session.
+As testBootstrap automation engineers, we tend to build testBootstrap automation where we log-in once and then do all necessary testing in that single session.
 This is especially true when the application is already pipelined, a nd we need to be able to run automated tests during the deployment of these applications.